spragada4/geospatial-qa-tool/README.md

 ## Author

-Built by [@spragada4](https://github.com/spragada4) as an tooling project for geospatial test engineering teams.
+Built by [@spragada4](https://github.com/spragada4) as an tooling project for geospatial teams.